 Subsequent events are events or transactions that occur after year end but before financial statements are available to be issued.
 These events and transactions either provide additional evidence about conditions that existed at year end, including estimates inherent in the process of preparing financial statements (that is, recognized subsequent events), or provide evidence about conditions that did not exist at year end but arose after that date (that is, non-recognized subsequent events).

-The Organization has evaluated subsequent events through August 10, 2022, the date on which the financial statements were available to be issued, and determined that, with the exception of the items in Note 7, there were no significant nonrecognized subsequent events through that date.
+The Organization has evaluated subsequent events through August 17, 2023, the date on which the financial statements were available to be issued, and determined that there were no significant nonrecognized subsequent events through that date.